DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Related Work

 To augment channel attention, incorporating long-range spatial interactions has proven beneficial.
 For instance, the Gather-Excite Network (GENet) employs depth-wise convolution to aggregate and redistribute feature responses across a broad spatial range.
 The Convolutional Block Attention Module (CBAM) sequentially integrates channel and spatial attention to enhance feature processing \cite{woo2018cbam}.
 The Large Selective Kernel Network (LSKNet) optimizes its expansive spatial receptive field for diverse object scenarios in remote sensing \cite{li2023large}.
 Additionally, Deformable Convolutional Networks (DCN) have pioneered the use of deformable convolutional layers, enabling flexible adaptation of the convolutional kernel's receptive field to the spatial context of targets \cite{CVPR19DCNv2}.
 Our proposed TransDeno module extends the concept of spatial attention, distinguishing itself by operating in the frequency domain, employing a dynamic soft-thresholding denoising process, and featuring a deformable group fully connected layer---unlike the primarily 2D convolution-focused methods previously mentioned.

 Recent studies have integrated high-frequency information into attention mechanisms.
 For example, Cui \emph{et al.} created a frequency attention module that selectively emphasizes informative frequency components \cite{AAAI23DualDomainAttention}.
 Qin \emph{et al.}'s Frequency Channel Attention Networks (FcaNet) adapt channel attention mechanisms to the frequency domain \cite{ICCV21FCA}.
-While our TransDeno and FcaNet both employ 2D DCT, their similarities end there, as illustrated in Fig.~\ref{fig:TransDeno}.
-Our module applies 2D DCT to organize features by frequency, recalibrates them in the frequency domain, and converts them back to the spatial domain using IDCT.
-TransDeno, unlike FcaNet's channel-specific focus, is dedicated to spatial attention and uses a group fully connected layer to limit cross-frequency spatial interactions, further innovating with a deformable group fully connected layer to dynamically modulate the group count and thus the interaction contextual size.
+Our TransDeno module aligns with the objective of enhancing feature representation through advanced blocks but differs in several ways: \begin{enumerate} \item \textbf{Frequency Domain Recalibration:} Unlike FcaNet that focuses primarily on channel-specific recalibration, TransDeno organizes features by frequency, adjusting them in the frequency domain, and converting them back to the spatial domain using IDCT. \item \textbf{Spatial Attention with Grouped FC Layer:} While FcaNet applies 2D DCT for channel-specific attention, our TransDeno module emphasizes spatial attention.
+We employ a group fully connected layer to limit cross-frequency spatial interactions. \item \textbf{Dynamic Modulation with DeGroFC Layer:} DeGroFC layer allows the module to adapt to the varying complexity of features, while existing modules only operate with fixed groups. \end{enumerate}